iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 ## Launch self-hosted runner

-In the first step we specify the runner we want to provision.
+In the first step, we specify the runner we want to provision.
 We use CML as our image, and configure a runner on an `m5.2xlarge` machine, based in the `us-west` region.
 Of particular interest here is the `--cloud-spot` option, which ensures that CML will provision a spot instance rather than an on-demand one.